sabyasachi2077/Age-Detector-for-IMDB_WIKI/README.md

 # Age-Detector-for-IMDB_WIKI
-I have worked on CNN model to detect the age of IMDM-WIKI dataset.
+I have worked on a CNN model to detect the age of IMDM-WIKI dataset.